zero-company/zero-blog/packages/zero-blog-content/src/use-design.md

 # icons
-don't use the same svg icon for all usecases, small svg icons should have thicker lines than the large svg icons
+don't use the same svg icon for all usecases, small svg icons should have thicker lines than the large svg icons formula for small logo line thickness uniformity

+# disable
+disable ui, do not hide ui